You cannot modify pre-defined roles. All pre-defined roles begin with “I_” to make it easy to distinguish them from the roles you define.

 This role allows the configuration of data-related access rights.

 A user with this role defines default settings (e.g. column definitions for overviews).
 These apply to all users of the current client, as long as individual users do not overwrite them with private settings.

 A user with this role may view various data, but is no allowed to make any changes.
+Therefore, combine this role with the desired views from other roles which will allow the necessary access but prohibit changes.
 This role makes sense for an auditor, for example.

 Predefined roles for Trade Compliance Management